It said, you know, you're just, you're so wrong on Bernadette Lanceline.

 And so people are dazzled and impressed.

-These people really know what they're doing.
+They think, wow, these people really know what they're doing.

-These people really know what they look at who they know and so forth.
+These people really know what they look at, who they know and so forth.

 But the problem for the country, this is my point.